Why Savings Rates Are So Low in America — And What It Reveals About Consumer Debt

 This dynamic is different from traditional consumption.
 When a person goes to a store and buys something, the expense is usually perceived as an event.
 There is a decision, a payment, and a clear sense that money has gone out.
 With subscriptions, spending becomes a flow.
 It renews without requiring new reflection, appears on the card or bank account as part of the routine, and is often noticed only when the reader reviews the statement more carefully.

-The Federal Trade Commission, in 2024, when announcing its final rule known as “click-to-cancel,” pointed to concerns about recurring plans, automatic renewals, and subscription practices that are difficult to cancel.
-The FTC reported receiving more than 16,000 public comments before the final rule, which indicates how recurring charges and complex cancellations have become a relevant consumer protection issue.
+The Federal Trade Commission, in its 2024 click-to-cancel announcement, pointed to concerns about recurring plans, automatic renewals, and subscription practices that are difficult to cancel.
+The FTC reported receiving more than 16,000 public comments before issuing the rule, which indicates how recurring charges and complex cancellations had become a relevant consumer protection issue.

 In real life, this pattern appears in streaming, digital storage, fitness apps, delivery services, software, shopping clubs, children’s subscriptions, music plans, education platforms, work tools, additional insurance, digital benefits, and small services that seemed cheap at the moment of signup.
 None of them, individually, seems to explain the absence of savings.
 But together, they reduce the residual margin.